colorstheforce/growingupnyc-patterns-development/src/components/side-navigation/side-navigation.md

 The Side Navigation component is a left-side navigation of a single page that allows the user to jump to specific sections in the content.
 This component is typically used together with the Sticky Utility.
+[Click here to see a demo.](/side-navigation-demo)